SteveLasker/azure-docs/articles/container-registry/container-registry-consuming-public-content.md

   --secret-permissions get
 ```

-The task was assigned a system identity, which is given access to the ACI resource group for permissions to create the instance.
+Grant the task access to create and manage ACI by granting access to the resource group:

 ```azurecli
 az role assignment create \